 I have fond memories of this special day.
 When I was little, my Mom would take me to the Pancake Supper at the local church.
 I don’t remember my Dad coming; I think it was kind of a ‘girls night out’ for me and my Mom.
 I remember the pancakes suppers as incredibly busy and celebratory, all of us in the basement of the church.
 There was an endless parade of aproned ladies bringing out what seemed like hundreds of fluffy pancakes from the kitchen.
 Big hunks of butter and bottomless jars of maple syrup sat on the long trestle tables.
 It was pancake heaven, especially for kids.

-This is my go-to recipe for pancakes, the one I use to make pancakes for Shrove Tuesday nearly every year.
+This is my all time favourite recipe for pancakes, the one I use to make pancakes for Shrove Tuesday nearly every year, and nearly every other time I make pancakes as well.
 It comes via my wonderful cousin Esther, one of the best cooks I know.

 - 1½ cups all purpose (plain) flour